Barua in India

 Introduction / History

 The name Barua is derived from two words, bara meaning 'renowned ', and ua meaning 'ruler '.
 In ancient times, the most highly ranked military ruler of Chattagram under the king of Arakan was a man called Barua.
 Those living in Bangladesh as well as in parts of India speak Chatgaiyan (i.e. Chittagonian), a dialect of Bengali which has a similarity to Burmese, Assamese and Bengali, in vocabulary, phonology as well as enunciation.
 The Barua ethnic group lives in the north-east India state of Tripura.
-A smaller number are further east in Bangladesh and in Myanmar.
+A larger number are further east in Bangladesh and in Myanmar.

 What Are Their Lives Like?

 After Barua women marry they wear vermilion and conch-shell bangles as marriage symbols and as a sign of their unavailability to men.
 'Residence after marriage is patrilocal.
 Although either spouse can seek divorce, its incidence is rare.
 Nowadays, the practice of paying bride-price in cash is being replaced by that of dowry. ' Traditionally the Barua earned their livelihood through farming, fishing and hunting.
 As waves of migrants have entered Tripura the number of wild animals has diminished, making hunting a fruitless exercise unless the participants are willing to trek deep into the forests.
 The Barua raise goats and chickens today as their main sources of protein.
 In the past 20 years, as education levels among them have improved, a number of Barua men and women have obtained jobs as office workers, teachers and administrators.
-The Barua are now allowed to marry people from non-Buddhist communities such as the Brahmin, Kayastha and Magh.
-There are no known Christians among this interesting and unique unreached people group.

 What Are Their Beliefs?